Harshchourasiya/Invincible/README.md

 Android App:- Android App is where all the users get their tasks and can share experience.

 Server Script:- This Script Will Send user a Notification Everyday to do that task or New Task if User already complete the previous one.

+# Reason for Archiving this project.
+Well The Idea of this project is good but currently I'm working on some other project maybe after sometime in future I will start working on this project.
+If you want to work on this project you can contact me Harshchourasiy130@gmail.com